 Butter is where most recipes begin, and it provides several things to the mix.

 It keeps cookies tender.
 When flour is mixed with water (such as the water found in eggs), it develops gluten, a tough, stretchy network of interconnected proteins that set up as they bake.
 Gluten can't form in fat, thus butter will inhibit its overall formation, leading to more tender results.
 The higher the proportion of butter to other ingredients, the more tender your cookie will be (and consequently, the more it will spread as it bakes).
-I found that a ratio of 1 part butter to 1 part sugar to .8 part flour was about right for a cookie that spreads moderately but doesn't end up cakey.
+I found that a ratio of 1 part flour to 1 part sugar to .8 parts butter was about right for a cookie that spreads moderately but doesn't end up cakey.

 Cookie Fact #1: More butter = wider spread and more tenderness